 The Big Spring Police Department reported the following activity between 7 a.m.
 Tuesday and 7 a.m. today:

-The Big Spring Police Department reported the following activity between 7 a.m.
-Monday and 7 a.m. today:
+The Big Spring Police Department reported the following activity between 9 a.m.
+Saturday and 7 a.m. today:

-â€¢ROMERO VILLARREAL, JR., 26, of 1412 Wood St., was arrested Monday on a warrant from another agency.
+â€¢ DAVID CANALES JR., 26, of 1111 Settles, was arrested Saturday on warrants for manufacture/delivery of a controlled substance and a warrant from another agency.

 â€¢ ALBERT MARTINEZ JR., 33, of 601 State, was arrested Saturday on warrants for interfering with an emergency phone call, failure to appear and assault â€“ family violence.

 â€¢ RENE RODRIGUEZ, 23, of 1312 Sycamore, was arrested Saturday on warrants for driving while license invalid, no seat belt and open container â€“ passenger.